gabrielarpino/neural_network_tutorials/tutorials/dropout_example.md

 ```
 Where dropout_rate is the percentage of nodes we would like to drop out from each layer at once.

-The first line sets randomly selected nodes based off of the binomial distribution to zero.
+The line sets randomly selected nodes based off of the binomial distribution to zero.
 This is the line that deletes the random nodes if dropout_train is set.
 It then follows to divide the first term by (1-dropout_rate).
-This is due to the fact that the nodes have been trained with a statistical (1-dropout_rate)% of their total size, so it would only be fair to scale them up back to the size of the full network when they are being trained.
+This is due to the fact that the nodes have been trained with a statistical (1-dropout_rate)% of their total size, so it would only be fair to scale them up back to the size of the full network while they are being trained.

 And that is it, below is a visualization of the dropout network with a dropout_rate of 0.1: